scobru/shogun-relay/QUICK-START.md

 # Shogun Relay - Quick Start Guide 🚀

-Get your **GunDB relay server** with integrated IPFS storage running with HTTPS in under 10 minutes!
+Get your **GunDB relay server** with integrated IPFS storage for admin use running with HTTPS in under 10 minutes!

 ## 📋 Prerequisites